jackstapleton/rdb-autoscaling/whitepaper.md

 `asg/r.q` loads the scaling code in `asg/util.q` and the code to subscribe and roll in `asg/sub.q`.
 Opening its handle to the tickerplant is done in a retry loop just in case the tickerplant takes some time to initially come up.

-It then sets the global variables outlined below:
+It then sets the global variables outlined below.

 - `.aws.instanceId` - instance id of its EC2 instance.
 - `.aws.groupName` - name of its Auto Scaling group.